Toggle: English / Spanish

 Cholera is an infection of the small intestine that causes a large amount of watery diarrhea.

-People get the infection from eating or drinking food or water containing the cholera germ.
-Living in or traveling to areas where there is cholera raises the risk of getting it.
+People get the infection from eating or drinking food or water that contains the cholera germ.
+Living in or traveling to areas where cholera is present raises the risk of getting it.

-Note: Symptoms can vary from mild to severe.
+Symptoms of cholera can be mild to severe.
+They include:

 Exams and Tests